Hida, Gifu

-Hida (飛騨市, Hida-shi) or Hida Furukawa (飛騨古川, Hida Furukawa) is a city located in Gifu, Japan.
+Hida (飛騨市, Hida-shi) is a city located in Gifu, Japan.
 As of 1 December 2017, the city had an estimated population of 24,726, and a population density of 31 persons per km^{2}, in 8,905 households.
 The total area of the city was 792.53 sqkm.
 The official kanji for the city is actually 飛驒, which uses the old rendering of the 騨 character.
 However, the 驒 character is not included on the official list of usable characters (as decided by the Ministry of Internal Affairs and Communications), so the 騨 character is often used outside of the city.

 Geography

 Hida is the northernmost city in Gifu Prefecture, and is located in the northern part of the Hida Highlands bordering on Toyama Prefecture to the north.
 The majority of the area of the city is forested, with many mountains exceeding 1,000 meters within the city borders.
 The northeastern edge of the Hida Mountain range exceeds 2,000 meters.
 Most of the population is concentrated along river terraces along the Jinzū River and the Takahara River.